 The fellow has ample opportunity to learn through active participation, while refining his/her skills when educating other learners such as residents and medical students.
 Team physician experience is garnered throughout the year.
 Scholarly activity is required according to ACGME standards as noted, and is supported in conjunction with the University of Tennessee Graduate School of Medicine with a dedicated research week to develop and outline research projects, and a conference allowance to encourage attendance at national and regional educational and scholarly events.
 These educational opportunities are coupled with our weekly sports medicine academic conferences and journal club.
 This program is ideal for motivated and energetic applicants who want to develop expertise in clinical and research skills, while making an impact on the dynamic field of sports medicine.

 Fellows are selected through the National Resident Matching Program (NRMP).
 Applications can be obtained through Electronic Residency Application Services (ERAS).
+Our residency program is listed as "University of Tennessee Medical Center at Knoxville"and our accreditation ID is: 1274721044.
 Applicants must receive training in Family Medicine, Internal Medicine, Pediatrics, or Emergency Medicine, as well as Physical Medicine and Rehabilitation.

 Deadline: Deadline for applications is September 1, and initial reviews will be conducted early to mid August.
 Interviews will be offered beginning late August.